kubevirt/katacoda-scenarios/kubevirt-cdi/step1.md

 To have _kubectl_ do the checking for you and let you know when the operator finishes its deployment, use the _wait_ command:

 `kubectl wait -n cdi --for=jsonpath='{.status.phase}'=Deployed cdi/cdi`{{execute}}

+At times, the environment this scenario runs in may be under heavy load; if the above command errors out, wait a moment and re-run.

 Review the "cdi" pods that were added.